 Writing

-The Hair of The Pigeon is my second novel.
+My second and latest novel is The Hair of The Pigeon.
 It won the Dorothy Hewitt Award for best unpublished novel in Australia in 2026 and has been endorsed by several renowned journalists, authors and thinkers.
 My heartfelt gratitude to Anthony Lowenstein, Tony Birch, Samah Sabawi, Sara Saleh, Dr Michael Mohammed Ahmad, Arif Anwar, B.P.
 Marshall, Gillian Mosely, Katherine Johnson, Michelle Johnston and Rohan Wilson.
-Also the award judges of the Dorothy Hewitt Award in 2026: Professor Tony Hughes-d’Aeth, UWA Chair of Australian Literature, Kate Pickard, UWAP publishing manager, James Jiang, Sydney Review of Books editor, and WA poet Caitlin Maling.
+Also the award judges of the Dorothy Hewitt Award in 2025: Professor Tony Hughes-d’Aeth, UWA Chair of Australian Literature, Kate Pickard, UWAP publishing manager, James Jiang, Sydney Review of Books editor, and WA poet Caitlin Maling.
 Thank you and for choosing The Hair of The Pigeon as the winner of the 2025 Dorothy Hewitt Award.

 Thank you for acknowledging my work.